mliew21396/remote-work-u2/week-5/7-technical-blog.md

 - Explain how data structures and classes can model a real-world object

 ## Summary
-You've had a LOT of practice with ruby classes this week, so now is the time to teach others about them!
+You've had a LOT of practice with Ruby classes this week, so now is the time to teach others about them!
 Pick something (like a real-world object) you would like to model.

 Remember to time-box to about an hour for each blog post!